Bondifrench/mithril-employee-directory/README.md

 	}
 }
 ```
-The key attribute (like in EmployeeListItem above) is used to uniquely identify an instance of a component (useful in the diff process).
+The **key** attribute (like in EmployeeListItem above) is used to uniquely identify an instance of a component (useful in the diff process).

-Unlike React, which can have some surprising [behaviours]http://www.bennadel.com/blog/2880-a-quick-look-at-rendering-white-space-using-jsx-in-reactjs.htm) when translating JSX to HTML, there is no whitespace created by a `m()` function so if you render the following
+*Side note:* Unlike React, which can have some surprising [behaviours](http://www.bennadel.com/blog/2880-a-quick-look-at-rendering-white-space-using-jsx-in-reactjs.htm) when translating JSX to HTML, there is no whitespace created by a `m()` function so in `EmployeeListItem` if you render the following:
 ```Javascript
 m('span', args.employee.firstName),
 m('span', args.employee.lastName)
 ```
 Unless you have inserted a whitespace in your strings, the first name won't be separated from the last name.
-Some might prefer with, some without, I prefer without because I like the concept of pure functions, m() is to create a virtual DOM element, with no side effects
+Some might prefer with, some without, I prefer without because I like the concept of pure functions, `m()` is here to create a virtual DOM element, with no unexpected side effects.

 ## Iteration 3: Inverse Data Flow